slint-ui/slint/docs/langref/src/aliases.md

 ## Two-way Bindings

-Using the `<=>` syntax, one can create two ways binding between properties.
-These properties are now linked together.
+Using the `<=>` syntax, one can create two way binding between properties.
+These properties are now linked together and will always contain the same value.

 The right hand side of the `<=>` must be a reference to a property of the same type.
-The type can be omitted in a property declaration to have the type automatically inferred.
+When defining a new property using a two way binding to an existing property, one can omit the type of the new property.
+Slint will infer this type automatically.

 ```slint,no-preview
 export component Example  {